-Nowadays, however, both in the academic debate and in the policy arena, it is widely recognized that quantity of education, i.e. how long students have been in school, is not enough to improve the human capital of a population, and quality of education, i.e. what students have learnt, and thus they actually know, is fundamental to guarantee the
+Nowadays, however, both in the academic debate and in the policy arena, it is widely recognized that quantity of education, i.e. how long students have been in school, is not enough to improve the human capital of a population, and quality of education, i.e. what students have learnt, and thus they actually know, is fundamental to guarantee the individual's acquisition of skills and knowledge.
+Accordingly, the above mentioned minimum level of schooling that contemporary societies need to assure in order to boost both individual earnings and economic growth, as well as more general social benefits, has to be stated not only in terms of quantity but also quality of education.
+For example, by measuring quality of education through international tests (Fig. 5), Hanushek and Kimko (2000) find a statistically and economically significant positive effect on growth due to cognitive abilities which is larger than the association between quantity of education and economic growth.

-Of course, determinants of quality of schooling, and consequently of cognitive skills acquired by students, are not only individual talent and family background (especially, the parents' education and their socio-economic status) but also school inputs and institutional features of the educational system.18 Examples of school inputs which have been
+Of course, determinants of quality of schooling, and consequently of cognitive skills acquired by students, are not only individual talent and family background (especially, the parents' education and their socio-economic status) but also school inputs and institutional features of the educational system.
+Examples of school inputs which have been

-12 The seminal contribution to this literature is Rawls (1971).
-Health, anti-poverty schemes, income taxation and redistribution are other examples of public policy areas where such an approach has been implemented.
+&lt;sup>12 The seminal contribution to this literature is Rawls (1971).
+Health, antipoverty schemes, income taxation and redistribution are other examples of public policy areas where such an approach has been implemented.
 Roemer and Trannoy (2016) provide an up-to-date survey on this topic.

-13 It should also be pointed out that compulsory education financed by taxation has been proved fundamental in building social capital in democratic societies (Dee (2004), Milligan et al. (2004)) and as a nation-building tool via the spreading of civic values (Bandiera et al. (2018)).
+&lt;sup>13 It should also be pointed out that compulsory education financed by taxation has been proved fundamental in building social capital in democratic societies (Dee (2004), Milligan et al. (2004)) and as a nation-building tool via the spreading of civic values (Bandiera et al. (2018)).

-14 For a recent survey on the importance of quality of education see, for example, Grazzini (2016).
+$^{\rm 14}$ For a recent survey on the importance of quality of education see, for example, Grazzini (2016).

-15 Notice that some recent evidence by Hanushek and Wößmann (2011) shows that both basic skills and top-performing dimensions seem to be separately important for growth.
+&lt;sup>15 Notice that some recent evidence by Hanushek and Wößmann (2011) shows that both basic skills and top-performing dimensions seem to be separately important for growth.
 From a policy perspective, this implies that a school system should be both sufficiently egalitarian to improve basic skills for all, so as to promote the implementation of established technologies, and it should also concentrate more resources on top-performers who will be more likely drivers of innovations.

-16 The main international tests are: the Progress in International Reading Literacy Study (PIRLS), which tests primary school reading performance; the Trends in International Mathematics and Science Study (TIMSS), which tests the math and science performance of eight-graders; and the Programme for International Student Assessment (PISA), which tests the math, science, and reading performance of 15-year-olds.
+&lt;sup>16 The main international tests are: the Progress in International Reading Literacy Study (PIRLS), which tests primary school reading performance; the Trends in International Mathematics and Science Study (TIMSS), which tests the math and science performance of eight-graders; and the Programme for International Student Assessment (PISA), which tests the math, science, and reading performance of 15-year-olds.

-17 For other papers confirming the important effect of the quality of education on growth see, for example, the survey by Hanushek and Wößmann (2011).
+&lt;sup>17 For other papers confirming the important effect of the quality of education on growth see, for example, the survey by Hanushek and Wößmann (2011).